Evelyn Ashford

-Evelyn Ashford (born April 15, 1957) is an American retired track and field athlete, the 1984 Olympic champion in the 100-meter dash.
-She ran under the 11-second barrier over 30 times and was the first to run under 11 seconds in an Olympic Games.
+Evelyn Ashford (born April 15, 1957) is an American retired track and field athlete, the 1984 Olympic champion in the 100-meter dash, and the world record-holder in the 60-yard dash.
+She ran under the 11-second barrier over 30 times and was the first woman to run under 11 seconds in an Olympic Games.
+Ashford has the distinction of owning the longest unbroken athletics record (60y dash).

 Biography

-As a 19-year-old, Ashford finished 5th in the 100 m event at the 1976 Summer Olympics.
+As a 19-year-old, Ashford finished fifth in the 100 m event at the 1976 Summer Olympics.
 After beating the world record holders in the 100 m and 200 m in 1979 at the World Cup of Track and Field in Montreal, Ashford was one of the potential medalists for the 1980 Summer Olympics, but these Games were boycotted by the United States.
 Ashford also tore a quad muscle in 1980 and was out for the rest of the season.

 In 1977, she won the first Broderick Award (now the Honda Sports Award) as the nation's best female collegiate track and field athlete.